 Natural cures and remedies for Hypertension

-- Two cloves of garlic taken every morning helps lower blood pressure.
+- Two cloves of garlic taken every morning help lower blood pressure.
 Research shows that garlic can reduce blood pressure in people with high blood pressure by as much as 7% or 8%.
 It also lowers blood pressure in people with normal blood pressure (More on the health benefits of Garlic).
 Researchers, from the University of Adelaide in South Australia, found that garlic reduced systolic blood pressure by 4.6mm Hg, on average, while an analysis limited to people with high blood pressure showed garlic reduced systolic blood pressure by 8.4mm Hg, and diastolic blood pressure by 7.3mm Hg.
 The higher a person’s blood pressure was at the beginning of the study, the more it was reduced by taking garlic.
-Garlic for blood pressure

-- In a first of its kind study on humans, Florida State University Assistant Professor, Arturo Figueroa and Professor Bahram H. Arjmandi found that when six grams of the amino acids L-citrulline/L-arginine from watermelon extract were administered daily for six weeks, there was improved arterial function and consequently lowered aortic blood pressure in all nine of their prehypertensive subjects Watermelon is the richest edible natural source of L-citrulline, which is closely related to L-arginine, the amino acid required for the formation of nitric oxide essential to the regulation of vascular tone and healthy blood pressure.
+- In a first-of-its-kind study on humans, Florida State University Assistant Professor, Arturo Figueroa and Professor Bahram H. Arjmandi found that when six grams of the amino acids L-citrulline/L-arginine from watermelon extract were administered daily for six weeks, there was improved arterial function and consequently lowered aortic blood pressure in all nine of their prehypertensive subjects Watermelon is the richest edible natural source of L-citrulline, which is closely related to L-arginine, the amino acid required for the formation of nitric oxide essential to the regulation of vascular tone and healthy blood pressure.
 Watermelon for hypertension

-- Amla is a very rich natural source of Vitamin C. Pure Amla juice can be consumed daily for prevention of hypertension.
+- Amla is a very rich natural source of Vitamin C. Pure Amla juice can be consumed daily for the prevention of hypertension.
 A tbsp of Amla Juice mixed with honey can be taken in the morning with a glass of water.

 - Lemon juice is an excellent source of Vitamin P, found in the peel as well as the juice, which prevents the fragility of capillaries and helps absorb Vitamin C effectively.